 This Strange Phenomenon In Maine Is Too Weird For Words

 We looked into gravity hills, where an optical illusion seemingly makes objects roll backward (apparently, we don’t have one), and abandoned towns in Maine where residents simply disappeared (nope.)
-I realized that, perhaps, Maine is not as wacky as we thought.
+I realized that, perhaps, Vacationland is not as wacky as we thought.
 We considered Bubble Rock, defying physics with its teetering position near Jordan Pond and the Ice Caves, full of icy rock in the dead of summer.
-But, in the end, we continued to come back to the strange phenomenon of Reversing Falls in Maine.
+But, in the end, we continued to come back to the strange phenomenon of Reversing Falls Park in Maine.

 Thank you to Maine Trail Finder for the following directions to Reversing Falls Park: